 This compact rotary tool is suitable for a range of jobs such as polishing, knife sharpening carving engraving and lightweight cutting.
 The accessories include: 1 multipurpose cutting bit, 1 sanding shank, 2 felt wheels with shank, 2 drilling bits, 5 grinding wheels, 6 diamond bits and 12 x sanding bands.

-This lightweight tool is easy to control and versatile to use.
+This lightweight rotary tool is easy to control and versatile to use.
 It charges quickly and a charge lasts for a good amount of time.
 The three speeds make it easy to work on detailed and delicate projects.
 Overall this is the ideal tool for craft work and light woodwork.

 For more heavy duty work you might want to consider this professional rotary tool from NoCry.

-The tool is light and easy to use yet extremely powerful.
+The rotary tool is light and easy to use yet extremely powerful.
 It completes a variety of tasks with no sign of strain.
 The build quality is good and the whole thing comes in a sturdy case and the set even includes a spare set of brushes.
-The tool seems powerful and sturdy enough that it will last the test of time even with frequent use.
+The tool is powerful and sturdy enough that it will last the test of time even with frequent use.

 This Hi-Spec rotary tool also has a powerful 170-watt motor and is a variable speed model that produces 8,000 to 35,000 rpm.
 The tool works well, has plenty of power and it feels comfortable and well balanced to use.
 The accessories in the set aren’t the best quality, however, this tool is compatible with other big brand accessories.
 The accessories come in a plastic case and the tool itself has a soft storage bag.

-This is another powerful tool with a 170-watt variable speed motor capable of producing 8,000 to 30,000 rpm.
+This VonHaus Rotary Tool is another powerful tool with a 170-watt variable speed motor capable of producing 8,000 to 30,000 rpm.
 The tool is comfortable and easy to use and comes with a arrange of accessories.
 Again, some of the attachments are a little on the flimsy side, but the machine is compatible with other brands so you can invest in the good quality attachments you need.
 The set comes with a case for the accessories but not for the tool itself.
 It does, however, come with a spare set of brushes.

 All in all, this rotary tool offers good value for money.
 This model is one of the best rotary tools to buy on a budget.

 The Terratek Rotary multi-tool has a 135-watt motor with variable speed that provides both power and precision.
 The unit is quite heavy to use but it does pack a powerful punch.